arve0/master/thesis.md

 for an experiment is about 30 seconds, so total time spent on loading is 126 specimen spots $\cdot$ 30 seconds $\approx$ 1 hour.

-Another function that is missing is the possibility to tell the microscope take a single image.
-To achieve this, one has do to one of the workarounds:
+Another limitation is the missing command for taking an single image.
+To achieve this, one of the workarounds has to be done:

 - Create a template with a single field enabled at the correct position, load the template and start the scan.